 II.
-A: Promote and highlight the complex structure of value chains as a sustainability factor in the global vitivinicultural sector

-- 1. achieve understanding of the elements of wealth and diversity that make up the economic structure, the relationships and role of stakeholders in the sector, the allocation of risk, value/reward between elements of the supply-chain, and the effects of the connection, with the territory and in pricing; - 2. analyse and propose action to improve socio-economic responsibility within the sector to promote it among consumers; - 3. study the capacity of the sector to develop new vitivinicultural products.
+A: Promote and highlight the complex structure of value chains as a sustainability factor in the global vitivinicultural sector 1. achieve understanding of the elements of wealth and diversity that make up the economic structure, the relationships and role of stakeholders in the sector, the allocation of risk, value/reward between elements of the supply-chain, and the effects of the connection, with the territory and in pricing; 2. analyse and propose action to improve socio-economic responsibility within the sector to promote it among consumers; 3. study the capacity of the sector to develop new vitivinicultural products.

 II.
-B: Improve knowledge of the sector through statistical analysis, study of flows and effects of trade policies

-- 1. develop processes to increase the relevance of information regarding harvesting, treatment, validation, analysis, and dissemination of data; - 2. assess the availability of usable validated data from secondary sources, including Big-Data; - 3. expand the range of statistical products and services to provide additional information on vitivinicultural market trends; - 4. analyse the effects of different trade policies, the adoption of standards or customs tariffs on the flows of all vine-based products and production material.
+B: Improve knowledge of the sector through statistical analysis, study of flows and effects of trade policies 1. develop processes to increase the relevance of information regarding harvesting, treatment, validation, analysis, and dissemination of data; 2. assess the availability of usable validated data from secondary sources, including Big-Data; 3. expand the range of statistical products and services to provide additional information on vitivinicultural market trends; 4. analyse the effects of different trade policies, the adoption of standards or customs tariffs on the flows of all vine-based products and production material.
+AXIS III Contribute to social development through vitiviniculture

-AXIS III

-Contribute to social development through vitiviniculture

 III.
-A: Contribute to highlight the link between vitivinicultural products and health and wellbeing

-- 1. undertake safety assessment and provide opinions on vitivinicultural treatments, processes and practices; - 2. identify risks for workers and consumers and propose methods to limit them from vitivinicultural practices, processes and treatments; - 3. identify and analyse major trends and factors in consumer behaviour through relevant data collection; - 4. encourage research and collect and disseminate scientific information on the effects of consumption of wine, grapes and other vine-based products on human health together and in consistency with the World Health Organization (WHO) and other relevant organisations; - 5. identify and recommend research axes, in collaboration with the Food and Agriculture Organization (FAO) and the WHO, on the health aspects, nutritional and functional properties and socio-behavioural factors of vine-based products.
+A: Contribute to highlight the link between vitivinicultural products and health and wellbeing 1. undertake safety assessment and provide opinions on vitivinicultural treatments, processes and practices; 2. identify risks for workers and consumers and propose methods to limit them from vitivinicultural practices, processes and treatments; 3. identify and analyse major trends and factors in consumer behaviour through relevant data collection; 4. encourage research and collect and disseminate scientific information on the effects of consumption of wine, grapes and other vine-based products on human health together and in consistency with the World Health Organization (WHO) and other relevant organisations; 5. identify and recommend research axes, in collaboration with the Food and Agriculture Organization (FAO) and the WHO, on the health aspects, nutritional and functional properties and socio-behavioural factors of vine-based products.
 III.
-B: Develop a capable and efficient workforce

-- 1. define quality professional training courses in the sector and foster global harmonisation of their programmes; - 2. participate and promote knowledge of vitivinicultural products through the development of training tools or different events; - 3. contribute to the promotion or recognition of the historical, cultural and societal heritage of global vitiviniculture [Extract from Agreement Art.2 k]; - 4. develop, with the Member States, promotion strategies of the attractiveness of wine growing as a profession and rural life style in the face of increasing urbanisation of societies; - 5. promote transgenerational interactions and structures for heritage conservation of informal and intangible knowledge in vitiviniculture.
+B: Develop a capable and efficient workforce 1. define quality professional training courses in the sector and foster global harmonisation of their programmes; 2. participate and promote knowledge of vitivinicultural products through the development of training tools or different events; 3. contribute to the promotion or recognition of the historical, cultural and societal heritage of global vitiviniculture [Extract from Agreement Art.2 k]; 4. develop, with the Member States, promotion strategies of the attractiveness of wine growing as a profession and rural life style in the face of increasing urbanisation of societies; 5. promote transgenerational interactions and structures for heritage conservation of informal and intangible knowledge in vitiviniculture.
 III.
-C: Contribute to social development and the reduction of inequality in the vitivinicultural sector

-- 1. promote international cooperation for the preservation and development of viticulture in extreme conditions regions; - 2. study the attractiveness and strengths of vine and wine labours and territories, particularly with regard to the maintenance and flows of populations; - 3. encourage and participate in the development of wine tourism viticultural landscapes and terroirs, highlighting their importance for society; - 4. implement systems to identify, measure and tackle gender inequality in the vitivinicultural sector; - 5. study the impact of mechanisation and automation on labour demand and on labour attractivity.
+C: Contribute to social development and the reduction of inequality in the vitivinicultural sector 1. promote international cooperation for the preservation and development of viticulture in extreme conditions regions; 2. study the attractiveness and strengths of vine and wine labours and territories, particularly with regard to the maintenance and flows of populations; 3. encourage and participate in the development of wine tourism viticultural landscapes and terroirs, highlighting their importance for society; 4. implement systems to identify, measure and tackle gender inequality in the vitivinicultural sector; 5. study the impact of mechanisation and automation on labour demand and on labour attractivity.
+The International Organisation of Vine and Wine has identified the major issues to be dealt with and proposes strategies for innovation and performance: a regulatory environment, digitalisation and a spirit of service.

-AXIS IV

-Pursue the development of a harmonised regulatory environment
+AXIS IV Pursue the development of a harmonised regulatory environment